Kenneth Goff: Biography

 According to his own biographical material, he was a member of the Communist Party of the United States of America (CPUSA) from May 2, 1936, to October 9, 1939, when he testified before the Dies Committee.
 He told the Dies Committee that the Communists were in favor of water fluoridation, because they intended to take over water treatment plants and threaten to poison the water supply with fluoride if Americans did not surrender.
 He claimed that while in the CPUSA he infiltrated youth organizations and worked for Communist front organizations, maintaining links with Communist leaders both in the U.S. and the U.S.S.R., in order to lay the groundwork for Communist revolution in the United States.
 He also claimed that his testimony before the Dies Committee led to the dismissal of 169 federal employees.

 During the 1940s and 1950s, Goff was a key Christian Identity figure in the orbit of Gerald L. K. Smith, along with Identity leaders Wesley A. Swift and William Potter Gale.
 He was the national chairman of Smith's Christian Youth for America.

-In 1948, Goff and Don Lohbeck, the publicity agent of Gerald L. K. Smith, were both found guilty of intimidating Soviet officials for placing anti-communist signs outside the Soviet embassy in Washington, D.C.
-The two men were both fined $100.

-Following his appearance before the Dies Committee, Goff made numerous speaking tours and was the author of 28 books, numerous tracts and several periodicals, including from 1962-1967 The Pilgrim Torch.
+Following his appearance before the Dies Committee, Goff made numerous speaking tours and was the author of 28 books, numerous tracts and several periodicals, including from 1962 to 1967 The Pilgrim Torch.
 In his 1954 book, Hitler and the Twentieth Century Hoax, which denied the Holocaust, Goff claimed that Hitler was a Communist agent, hinted he was Jewish, and also that Hitler was still alive and would reappear to advance Communism.
 He also claimed that both hippies and desegregation were part of a Communist plot.